Jetpack Compose vs Flutter for Android in 2026: The Decision Guide

 08 Is Compose harder to hire for than Flutter?

-Compose hiring requires Kotlin experience; Flutter requires Dart.
-The Kotlin pool is larger globally because of Android's adoption.
-Flutter pool has grown significantly since 2022.
-Both are workable for India hiring; both are tighter for senior US hiring.
+Compose hiring requires Kotlin experience and Flutter requires Dart.
+The Kotlin pool is larger globally, because Android adoption pulled it along.
+The Flutter pool has grown substantially since 2022 and is no longer a constraint at mid level.
+Both are workable for hiring in India, and both tighten noticeably at senior level in the United States.

 09 What about Compose Multiplatform?